Bristol Weather Station

 The 2023 Annual summary is here: http://www.bristolweather.org/weather2023annual.htm

-For the full monthly summary please go here: http://www.bristolweather.org/weather2024 March.htm
+For the full monthly summary please go here: http://www.bristolweather.org/weather2024 September.htm

 The Meteorological site is situated in an urban housing area approximately one mile to the south of the Centre of Bristol.
 This area is in a district called Totterdown.